Wild defenseman Matt Dumba becomes face of hockey's racial justice movement

 That’s what he feels it will take to make a change in hockey and the world.

-“We’ve got to partner with each other and find a way that we can reach the youth and grassroots programs,” Dumba said, “because I think that’s both of our main focus.”
+“We’ve got to partner with each other and find a way that we can reach the youth and grassroots programs,” Dumba said, “because I think that’s both of our main focus.”after